richsalz/draft-ietf-rfc2028bis/draft-rsalz-2028bis.md

 ## Internet Society (ISOC)

 ISOC plays an important role in the standards process.
-It appoints the NomCom Chair, confirms IAB candidates selected by the NomCom, and acts as the final authority in the appeals process.
+In addition to being the legal entity that hosts the IETF LLC, ISOC appoints the NomCom Chair, confirms IAB candidates selected by the NomCom, and acts as the final authority in the appeals process.
 This is described in {{ISOCIETF}}.

-The way in which the members of the Internet Society Board of Trustees are selected, and other matters concerning the operation of the Internet Society, are described in {{ISOC}}.
+The way in which the the ISOC leadership is selected, and other matters concerning the operation of the Internet Society, are described in {{ISOC}}.